socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 * *How to ensure that services are loosely coupled?
 How much data should they exchange, and how often does this happen?*
 * *What are the most suitable message representations?
 How to agree on the meaning of each message?*"

 API and service design have high [architectural significance](https://en.wikipedia.org/wiki/Architecturally_significant_requirements), but also have to be implemented, obviously.
-Hence software [architects](/roles/DPR-ApplicationArchitects.md) and Web developers collaborate on this activity; [API owners](/roles/SDPR-APIProductOwner) initiate and oversee this work.
+Hence software [architects](/roles/DPR-ApplicationArchitects.md) and developers collaborate on this activity; [API owners](/roles/SDPR-APIProductOwner) initiate and oversee this work.

 ### Goal and Purpose (When to Use and When not to Use)